IFIP Networking 2021

 Full Event: June 21-24, 2021

 The technical program committee welcomes paper submissions on all topics related to computer and communication networks.
 All submitted papers will be judged based on their quality and relevance through double-blind peer review, where the identities of the authors are withheld from the reviewers.
 As an author, you are required to preserve the anonymity of your submission, while at the same time allowing reviewers to fully grasp the context of related past work, including your own.
 Papers that do not conform to our double-blind submission policies will be rejected without review.
 Only original papers that have not been published or submitted for review elsewhere will be considered.
 Submitted papers should be written in English by following the IEEE conference format, with a maximum length limit of 9 printed pages, including all the figures, references, and appendices.
 Papers longer than 9 pages will not be reviewed.
+Each paper can be accompanied by an appendix of at most 2 pages.
+However, the reviewers are not obliged to read the appendix.
 All papers must be submitted in the Portable Document Format (PDF) electronically using EDAS: https://edas.info/N27861.
 When submitting a paper, its title, all co-authors, and a concise abstract of up to 200 words should be provided to EDAS as the metadata of the paper.
 The metadata should be provided before the abstract registration deadline.
 The program committee may ask some authors to shorten their paper to a short paper of 3 pages to be presented in a poster session, instead of a plenary session.

 Instruction on preparing a paper for double-blind review